immuhammadadil/Satellite-Imagery-Classification-on-WHURS19-dataset/README.md

 We have achieved the validation accuracy of 93% afer just 20 epochs.

 **Acknowledgement**
-A Special thanks to Mr. Daniel Bourke.
+A Special thanks to my mentor, Mr. Daniel Bourke.